Shru88/Transfer-In/README.md

   - User receives equivalent CGT to the physical gold deposited in CACHE

 ## Future Features
-- User gets an option to select Transfer or Deposit Gold -
+- User gets an option to select Transfer or Deposit Gold in Transfer In page
+- Order confirmation mail - make changes in content
+- Email notification on CGT Transfer

 ## Dependencies